FELLOWSHIPS & PROGRAMS

 Venture for America- a fellowship program that connects recent graduates with jobs at startups, forging a community of entrepreneurs committed to building companies that matter.

-Viacom Business and Legal Affairs Fellowship- this fellowship is for recent law school graduates with 1-3 years of work experience to join its Business and Legal Affairs (BALA) team in an exciting rotational role with direct exposure to some of the top entertainment lawyers in the industry.
-The contracts you negotiate and deals you close will influence the pulse of popular culture.
-If playing a vital role working on important legal matters in an energetic and vibrant industry sounds appealing, Viacom’s Business and Legal Affairs Fellowship is the perfect next step for your career.
+Viacom Business and Legal Affairs Fellowship- this fellowship is for recent law school graduates with 1-3 years of work experience to join its Business and Legal Affairs team in an exciting rotational role with direct exposure to some of the top entertainment lawyers in the industry.
+This rotational program is part of Viacom’s slate of post-graduate development opportunities.

 Voqal Fellowship – this program is a talent and technology accelerator for tomorrow’s social entrepreneurs working for social justice, progressive politics or transformative media and technology.
 Voqal Fellows receive a $30,000 stipend and are expected to complete a project in six months.
 Ideal candidates for the fellowship are driven, tech-savvy social change agents who thrive under self-direction.